chinnucsk/vivr/README.md

 and make sure both are in your path.
 Once you have those prerequsites met do this:

+Use Rebar to get the project dependencies

+    ./rebar get-deps compile

 Build the Erlang project with make

     make